 A photo from 1933 taken at Cook Welton & Gemmill’s Beverley shipyards showing the trawler St Amandus on her launch.
 In 1939 the trawler was requisitioned by the Royal Navy as an anti-submarine vessel.

 There is an interesting follow-up to our piece several years ago about the ship we ‘adopted’ as a reward for the savings drive ‘Warship Week’ in November 1941.
 HMS Maple was a minesweeper, not exactly a battleship but performing just as vital a role by saving lives.
 T/Lt Cyril Banford Sharp was its commander when it was adopted by the people of Marple, and whilst his photograph is included in the article, nothing more was known about him.
 Two weeks ago Cyril’s granddaughter, Sarah Stone contacted the Society, having discovered the article whilst researching her family history.
 Neither Sarah, nor her mother and grandmother knew about the connection with Marple and it is ‘a lovely addition to our history’.

 Sarah has kindly shared this photograph with us.
 Cyril was mentioned in Dispatches on 27th April 1941 and that is reflected in his medals.
 Sarah is investigating further and hopefully we will soon be able to add more information to the article.

 See BBC film: http://www.bbc.co.uk/programmes/p01ws48z

 British Pathe: London Warships Week 1942

-Mark Whittaker from Friends of Memorial Park who negotiated and facilitated the above and also mounted the plaques to the stone, and volunteer Anne Frazer, who create the video.
+- Mark Whittaker from Friends of Memorial Park, who negotiated and facilitated the above and also mounted the plaques to the stone, and volunteer Anne Frazer, who create the video.

 RHMS Maple.
 How Marple Swept the Seas in World War II